harvester/docs/docs/advanced/cloudinitcrd.md

 _Available as of v1.3.0_

-Harvester now offers the capability to configure Harvester OS specific settings via the `CloudInit` CRD.

-This can be used to configure underlying Harvester OS specific options manually or via Gitops
+You can use the `CloudInit` CRD to configure Harvester operating system settings either manually or using GitOps solutions.

 ## Background

-Harvester OS uses the [elemental-toolkit](https://rancher.github.io/elemental-toolkit/docs/reference/cloud_init/) which ships with its unique cloud-init support.
+The Harvester operating system uses the [elemental-toolkit](https://github.com/rancher/elemental-toolkit), which has a unique form of [cloud-init support](https://rancher.github.io/elemental-toolkit/docs/reference/cloud_init/).

-As part of the Harvester installation, settings defined by users are written to an elemental cloud-init file in /oem directory.
-As Harvester OS itself is immutable, the cloud-init file ensures node specific settings are applied on each reboot.
+Settings configured during the Harvester installation process are written to the `elemental` cloud-init file in the `/oem` directory.
+Because the Harvester operating system is immutable, the cloud-init file ensures that node-specific settings are applied on each reboot.

-The Harvester `CloudInit` CRD exposes the `elemental cloud-init` via a Kubernetes CRD.
-This allows users to perform additional node specific changes post Harvester install without having to follow the process of making the rootfs writable.
+The Harvester `CloudInit` CRD exposes the cloud-init file through a Kubernetes CRD.
+This allows you to modify node-specific settings after installation without needing to take steps to make the root filesystem writable.

-The `CloudInit` CRD is persisted and sync across to the underlying hosts via Harvester, which ensures changes made directly to OS are not lost across reboots or upgrades.
+In addition, the `CloudInit` CRD is persisted and synchronized with the underlying hosts so that changes made directly to the Harvester operating system are not lost whenever nodes are rebooted and upgraded.

 :::note

-`CloudInit CRD` is a cluster scoped resource.
-Please ensure you have appropriate access via Rancher rbac to access the resource.
+The `CloudInit` CRD is a cluster-scoped resource.
+Ensure that your user account has the permissions required to access the resource (via Rancher role-based access control).

 :::

-## Getting started
+## Getting Started

-The following example adds additional ssh keys to all nodes in an existing Harvester cluster.
+The following example adds SSH keys to all nodes in an existing Harvester cluster.

 ```yaml
 apiVersion: node.harvesterhci.io/v1beta1